wavefrontHQ/docs/pages/doc/wavefront_springboot_tutorial.md

 summary: Try out this tutorial to configure the Wavefront Spring Boot Starter with a sample application.
 ---

-In the tutorial, you will use the Wavefront Spring Boot Starter with the Spring pet clinic sample application.
+In the tutorial, you use the Wavefront Spring Boot Starter with the Spring pet clinic sample application.
 Let's get stated!

 ## Steps in Detail
 **Add Video by Clement!**

 ## Prerequisites

-* Support Java 8 or above
+* Support Java 8 or above.
 * Clone the sample pet clinic application.
   ```
   git clone https://github.com/wavefrontHQ/wavefront-spring-boot.git